MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### How much space do you need?

 How much space do you need to do mob programming?

-You will need more space than the typical desk or cubicle layout allows.
+Usually a little more space than your traditional desk / cubicle layout office allows.
+If you look at how much space you would need for a meeting room to comfortably seat your intended mob size, you will need about the same physical space for mob programming to happen.

 #### Things you will need